 Now that your laptop is ready to go, you need to create a laptop stand that sets your FaceTime screen at eye level.
 My hubby and I threw together these stackable racks for my laptop stand, which can double as storage.

 NOTE: be sure to put something heavy on the bottom rack of your stand so your laptop is stable!

 So here's your action plan:

 This will bump you from being an amateur actor to a pro.

 Remember, it's best to have one actor on call, but you can use any actor with this new studio setup, regardless of location.
 Just be sure to run a test call to double check feedback before you have an actual read.

-If you want to get this weekly training (plus a few high-level tips I don't post anywhere else) be sure to join the Actor Boss Training list.
-Limited spots available.
+If you want to get this weekly training (plus a few high-level tips I don't post anywhere else) be sure to become an Actor Boss Insider.
+Learn more here.